ravitandon90/LinPack/README.md

 See http://www.cs.cmu.edu/~jch/java/linpack.html for more details.

-Ported to Java by Reed Wade  (wade@cs.utk.edu) 2/96 built using JDK 1.0 on solaris using "javac -O Linpack.java"
+Ported to Java by Reed Wade  (wade[cs.utk.edu) 2/96 built using JDK 1.0 on solaris using "javac -O Linpack.java"